Ocean Park Hong Kong: Adventure Zone (2024–28)

+Tai Shue Wan Pier

+Along with Adventure Zone, the construction of a pier at Tai Shue Wan was also proposed in the rebirth plan to better connectivity between the Resort and the Southern District.
+A temporary pier, funded by the Ocean Park opened on 8 August 2023, provided good ferry service to and from the Resort during the first few months of its debut.
+A permanent structure is set to replace the existing temporary boat pier, with construction starting in 2025 and completion later in the decade.

 Visitor growth

 The park's expansion steadily grew visitor numbers to 7.6 million in 2014, making it the world's 13th most visited theme park, and one of the largest theme parks in Asia.
 From this high, visitor numbers declined to around six million in 2016 against the background of declining tourist arrivals in Hong Kong and competition from Chimelong International Ocean Tourist Resort in Zhuhai.
 In January 2017, the Ocean Park saw a 30% surge in visitors, credited to a new rapid transit line, big discounts and an early Lunar New Year holiday, but in 2019, lower numbers of mainland tourist arrivals, due to social unrest and continued competition from Chimelong, sunk attendance to 5.7 million.